haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### The HIP Authors

-Authors are responsible for building consensus within the community and documenting dissenting opinions before the HIP is officially discussed by the HIP HF Technical Track .
+Authors are responsible for building consensus within the community and documenting dissenting opinions before the HIP is officially discussed by the HIP HF Technical Track.
 Their goal is to convince the HF Technical Track that their proposal is useful and addresses pertinent problems in the Haskell ecosystem as well as interactions with already existing features.
 Authors can change over the life-cycle of the HIP.

 ### The HF Technical Track